cubinet-code/radius-user-portal/README.md

 **⚠️ IMPORTANT SECURITY CONSIDERATION**

 The application uses the `X-Forwarded-For` header to determine client IP addresses, which are used for RADIUS authentication and potentially firewall rules.
-By default, Gunicorn accepts this header from any source, which can be exploited for IP spoofing attacks.
+By default, Gunicorn only accepts this header from localhost (127.0.0.1,::1) and strips it from other sources for security, but this can be configured.

 **Configuration Options:**